NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   camera poses and the rig transforms before starting the optimization.
 For now, the depth-to-image transforms do not change as result of this, which may be a problem.
 To apply the registration only, use zero iterations.)
   Type: bool.
 Default: false.
+``--skip_post_registration``
+  If true and registration to world coordinates takes place, do not apply the registration again after the cameras are optimized.
+This is usually not recommended, unless one is quite confident that other constraints (such as using ``--tri_weight`` or ``--mesh_tri_weight``) are sufficient to keep the cameras from drifting.
+  Type: bool.
+Default: false.
 ``--rig_config`` Read the rig configuration from file.
 Type: string.
   Default: "".